Implementation of FreeRTOS program¶

 Ok, one more thing... why does the communications task not have a

--function call?
+vTaskDelay()-function call?
 Here the explanation is that the functionality of the wireless radio (or the way it has been implemented in the example) requires, that the task is always running, and is never sleeping.
-For this reason, the priority of the communications task is 1, when the other tasks have a priority of 2, so they will gain execution time.In addition, we need to know one more thing about task execution.
+For this reason, the priority of the communications task is 1, when the other tasks have a priority of 2, they will gain execution time.In addition, we need to know one more thing about task execution.
 From the presentation, it might seem that each task runs from start to finish by triggering it once, but that’s not how it works in this course.
 In reality, we use an internal superloop within the tasks - a

-function at the end of each iteration of the superloop.
+while loop where the vTaskDelay function is called!
+This way, the tasks we create once in the program remain active and keep the program execution going continuously.
+To achieve this, we call the vTaskDelay function at the end of each iteration of the superloop.
 Within a task, we start a timer, during which it sleeps, allowing other tasks to run.
 The appropriate sleep time depends on the application and can also be determined by the programmer.Now, what would happen if tasks didn’t have this superloop?
 Since a task is essentially a C function, it would execute only once, and as a result, the entire embedded program would terminate once all its tasks had run once.
 Superloops are crucial for keeping the program alive on the device!

 RTOS's task-library¶